snd/hinoki/README.md

 console.log(container.instances.c) // => undefined
 ```

-hinoki parses the dependencies from the function you pass to inject.
+hinoki parses dependencies from the function you pass to inject.
 you can also provide them directly:

 ```javascript